UAVTracking/UAVTrackingProtocol/draft/README.md

 This document specifies an open radio UAV tracking protocol.
 This protocol is intended to be used for broadcasting the UAV flight data in real time.
-It can either be used by UAV, by add-ons module attached to an UAV, by the UAV ground station or by ground receivers and relays.
+It can either be used by UAV, by add-on modules attached to a UAV, by the UAV ground station or by ground receivers and relays.